Kenitra: Colonial and recent history

-One of the first preoccupations of General Lyautey was to build ports along the inhabitable Atlantic coast where there were no natural harbors.
+After the French conquest of Morocco, One of Hubert Lyautey's first preoccupations as resident general was to build ports along the inhabitable Atlantic coast where there were no natural harbors.
 He established Port Lyautey in 1912 as a French military fort and town.
 Its port, at the mouth of the Sebou river, was opened in 1913.
 It soon became the best river port in Morocco.

-Kenitra draws its name from a culvert built at Fouarat lake upstream of the kasbah.
-This culvert was destroyed in 1928.
+Kenitra draws its name from a bridge built at Fouarat lake upstream of the kasbah by the Makhzen's Qaid Ali Ouaddi after the Siege of La Mamora (1681).
+This bridge was destroyed in 1928 by the colonial authorities.
 In 1933, the French officially named the locale "Port Lyautey".

-It was renamed "Quneitra" in 1956 as Morocco gained its independence.
+It was renamed "Kenitra" in 1956 as Morocco gained its independence.
 The city has grown rapidly to be a shipping centre for agricultural produce (mainly fruit), fish, timber, and lead and zinc ores.
 The city's industrial area lies upstream of the port.